facebookincubator/submitit/docs/structure.md

    If you misspell a name, the function will raise an exception with all allowed parameters (this can be useful if you are looking for an argument ;) )

-`submitit` has a plugin system so that several executor implementations can be provided.
+`submitthem` has a plugin system so that several executor implementations can be provided.
 There are currently several implementations:
-- `AutoExecutor` which **we advise to always use** for submititting to clusters.
+- `AutoExecutor` which **we advise to always use** for submitthemting to clusters.
 This executor chooses the best available plugin to use depending on your environment.
 The aim is to be able to use the same code an several clusters.
 - `SlurmExecutor` which only works for slurm, and should be used through `AutoExecutor`.
 - `LocalExecutor` which provides a way to test job submission locally through multiprocessing.
 - `DebugExecutor` which mocks job submission and does all the computation in the same process.